 Utah State University (USU) is committed to the open access (OA) dissemination of research.
 Because USU recognizes the important role fully open access journals play in the changing landscape of scholarly communication, as well as the economic realities authors face in choosing to make their works fully OA, there are a number of channels for economic support of OA publishing.
 In addition, the USU Faculty Senate passed an OA policy in 2012; Policy 586, “Open Access to Scholarly Articles” ensures that authors retain some copyright to their articles published in traditional journals.

 USU Libraries demonstrates its commitment to the open access (OA) dissemination of research by seeding a fund to underwrite the journal processing fees of USU authors who choose to publish their research articles in peer-reviewed, reputable fully OA journals.
-Current USU faculty, students, and staff are eligible for funding and can apply at the Open Access Funding Initiative page.
+Current USU faculty, students, and staff are eligible for funding.

 Any USU author can make any new conference proceedings or journal article Open Access through our agreement with ACM (Association for Computing Machinery).
 You must be the corresponding author and use your @usu.edu email address when submitting the article.
 When an article is accepted, authors will receive an email with information about selecting article licensing (e.g., several Creative Commons options).
 For more information, see ACM’s Open Access page for authors.
 See ACM’s Publications page for links to lists of their conference proceedings, journals, and magazines.